Skyfold/nix-workshop/haskell-webserver/README.md

 Note2: you can run the result with `./result/bin/webserver` (the Haskell-Nix tooling puts the executable inside of `bin`

+Note3: you will want to use `ghc822` and its package set.

+### Adding dash-haskell

+If you try to add `dash-haskell` to your `buildInputs` it will fail to build because the latest build of `dash-haskell` on Nixpkgs is broken.
+Now, we still want to use it to create our docsets, but we don't want to try using a whole new package set just for this one tool.
+This, mini, challenge is about finding the right revision and adding it to your `shell.nix`.

+You will want to lookup `fetchFromGitHub`.
+Also, for the sha256, just put in something random of the correct length and then from the error you can populate the correct sha256.
+Yes, this is not a secure or nice way to get the sha256 (I welcome any suggestions on how to do this properly).

+Note: This is a long rabbit hole that will show you the ugly side of getting poorly maintained projects to build.

 ## Lets deploy It!

 Now that you have gotten a development environment and can build the